Mass-morphology relation of TNG50 galaxies: Results

 The relative importance of the inner clump discussed above also explains why TNG50 dwarfs have roughly the same stellar half-mass radius, $r_{50,*}$.
-As Figure \ref{FigMstarRh} shows, the stellar half-mass radius seems to "converge" to $\sim 1$ kpc at low masses; intriguingly, there also appears to be a "tongue" of dwarfs with unusually low values of $r_{50,*}$, reaching values as small as $0.2$ kpc (smaller than the gravitational softening length) at $\log(\mathit{M_{*}/M_{\odot}}) \sim 9$.
+As Figure \ref{FigMstarRh} shows, the stellar half-mass radius seems to 'converge' to $\sim 1$ kpc at low masses; intriguingly, there also appears to be a 'tongue' of dwarfs with unusually low values of $r_{50,*}$, reaching values as small as $0.2$ kpc (smaller than the gravitational softening length) at $\log(\mathit{M_{*}/M_{\odot}}) \sim 9$.

-This "tongue" is made out of systems where the central clump not only dominates the stellar budget, but is also massive enough to become self-gravitating.
-In such systems, systems slip down the "tongue" as the gas component shrinks and is gradually transformed into stars.
-The colour coding in Figure \ref{FigMstarRh} supports this interpretation, and shows that the "tongue" contains almost exclusively clump-dominated systems with large values of $f_{*,<1}$.
-In addition, we have checked that the baryonic mass of central clumps in "tongue" systems is large enough to be comparable to (or exceed) the dark mass within $1$ kpc, a feature that distinguishes them from other galaxies of comparable $M_*$ (and larger $r_{50,*}$).
+This tongue is made out of systems where the central clump not only dominates the stellar budget, but it is also massive enough to become self-gravitating.
+Such systems slip down the tongue as the gas component shrinks and is gradually transformed into stars.
+The colour-coding in Figure \ref{FigMstarRh} supports this interpretation and shows that the tongue contains almost exclusively clump-dominated systems with large values of $f_{*,<1}$.
+In addition, we checked that the baryonic mass of central clumps in tongue systems is large enough to be comparable to (or exceed) the dark mass within $1$ kpc, a feature that distinguishes them from other galaxies of comparable $M_*$ (and larger $r_{50,*}$).

-Both the flat dependence of $r_{50,*}$ at low $M_*$ and the presence of the "tongue" are highly suggestive of an artifact caused by a combination of limited resolution as well as the particular sub-grid implementation of ISM physics and star formation/feedback in TNG50.
-Simple confirmation of this is provided by results from TNG100, a larger volume, lower resolution simulation that uses the same sub-grid physics implementation as TNG50.
-The analogous figure for TNG100 is shown in Fig.~\ref{App_FigMstarRh_TNG50_100}.
-As expected from a numerically-driven feature, TNG100 galaxies show a similar flattening of the radius-mass relation at low $M_*$ and the presence of a similar "tongue", but shifted to larger values of galaxy mass and radius.
+Both the flat dependence of $r_{50,*}$ at low $M_*$ and the presence of the tongue are highly suggestive of an artefact caused by a combination of limited resolution as well as the particular sub-grid implementation of interstellar-medium physics, star formation and feedback in TNG50.
+A simple confirmation of this is provided by results from TNG100, which is a larger volume, lower resolution simulation that uses the same sub-grid physics implementation as TNG50.
+The analogous figure for TNG100 is shown in Figure \ref{App_FigMstarRh_TNG50_100}.
+As expected from a numerically driven feature, TNG100 galaxies show a similar flattening of the radius-mass relation at low $M_*$ and the presence of a similar tongue, but it is shifted to larger values of galaxy mass and radius.